TomasBoda/abm-sheets-web/docs/user-docs.md

 ### Landing Page

-Upon navigating to the [ABM Sheets homepage](https://abm-sheets-web.vercel.app), you will see a welcome screen.
+Upon opening up [ABM Sheets](https://abm-sheets-web.vercel.app), you will see the landing page with a brief info about ABM Sheets and two buttons.

 ![landing_page](/docs/screenshots/landing-page.png)

-To navigate to the spreadsheet, click the `Get started` button.
+To navigate to the spreadsheet, click on the `Get started` button.

 ### Spreadsheet Page

-Upon navigating to the `/spreadsheet` page, you will see an empty spreadsheet with a toolbar at the top of the screen.
+Upon navigating to the spreadsheet page, you will see an empty spreadsheet with a toolbar at the top of the page.

 ![spreadsheet_page](/docs/screenshots/tab-simulation.png)

 #### Toolbar

-In the toolbar, you can see a navigation menu with five options:
+The toolbar offers various actions to the user.
+It allows the user to change the styling of specific cells, control the simulation or import and export their projects.
+On the top of the toolbar, there is a navigation menu, where each item groups together a set of controls that are related.

+- `Home` - provides controls for styling spreadsheet cells
+- `Simulation` - provides controls for the simulation and time steps
+- `Graph` - opens the sidebar with the graph view
+- `Projects` - opens the sidebar with user's projects

 - `Home` - provides options for styling spreadsheet cells
 - `Simulation` - provides simulation controls